oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     communicate with the proxy host.
 The default value is *0*.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+.. attribute:: ConnectParams.instance_name

+    This read-only attribute is a string that returns the instance name of the database.

+    This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionadded:: 3.0.0

 .. attribute:: ConnectParams.machine